MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/update-via-powershell-23h2.md

     whoami
     ```

-2. To ensure that the cluster was deployed using the Supplemental Package, run the following command on one of the servers of your cluster:
+2. To ensure that the cluster was deployed running Azure Stack HCI, version 23H2, run the following command on one of the servers of your cluster:

     ```powershell
     Get-StampInformation